rozx/Sprite-Postprocessing-Tool-Unity/README.md

-# UI-Image-Postprocessing
+# Sprite-Postprocessing-Tool

-The post processing unity plugin that let's you create different effects for the unity UI image component.
+This unity post processing plugin that let's you create different effects for the unity UI image or Sprite Renderer component.